 This procedure also uses radioactive seeds to deliver radiation directly to the area where the cancer was.
 The seeds are placed in small tubes (catheters) that are sewn under the skin.
 The tubes stick out through little holes in the skin.
 This type of treatment can be given as high-dose radiation or low-dose radiation.

-- High Dose Radiation: High dose radiation is more common and is given as an outpatient procedure.
+- High-Dose Radiation (HDR):High-dose radiation is more common and is given as an outpatient procedure.
 Each appointment is about 1 hour long.
 The actual treatment will only last about 10 minutes.
 It is common for this type of procedure to be done 2 times a day for 5 days for a total of 10 treatments.
-Once all of the treatments have been completed, the catheter and stitches are removed.
+Once all the treatments have been done, the catheter and stitches are removed.

-- Low-Dose Radiation: Less often, low-dose radiation is used.
+- Low-Dose Radiation (LDR): Less often, low-dose radiation is used.
 This treatment is given over several hours or a few days.
-This treatment is done in the hospital.
+This treatment is done as an inpatient (stay overnight in the hospital) procedure.
 During this time, you will slowly be receiving the radiation.
 You will have radioactive seeds inside you during this time.
-Once treatment is complete, the seeds, stitches and catheters are removed, and you can go home.
+Once treatment is done, the seeds, stitches, and catheters are removed.

 Some side effects that are possible with brachytherapy are:

 - Bruising or redness at the treatment site.